 From Chandigarh Airport it’s an 11-hour drive to Manali, India where, when the snow is deep enough, igloos have been built near the popular Hamta Pass.

 The experience involves awakening to dazzling light filtering into the igloos, with guides waking visitors with small glasses of steaming tea in bed, followed by delicious parathas in the makeshift kitchen later on.

 A stay here involves learning to build igloos, which are strong enough to hold several clambering visitors.
 If the total winter experience is what you’re seeking, you can cap your igloo experience with ski lessons and sledding.
-(By The Winged Fork)
+(By Abby’s Hearth)

 After learning about local culture and people, you can enjoy a sauna experience and then head outside into subzero temperatures and cap it all with a sleigh ride over a frozen lake or some snowshoeing through the forest and powder.
 A perfect winter experience!

 With Ruka and Kuusamo known for their top skiing and snowboarding resorts, this experience provides something refreshingly different.
 (By Megan Starr)